H4rryA/GoDetroitProject/README.md

 * Instantly send text to emergency contacts at the press of a button

 ### Safer Routes
-Utilizing the open data portal for crime reports, a crime heat map of the Detroit Area was constructed and an api was built to query a latitude and longitude for a relativistic crime rating.
+Utilizing the open data portal for crime reports, a crime heat map of the Detroit Area was constructed with Google Maps Heat Map overlay and an api was built to query a latitude and longitude for a relativistic crime rating.
 Using this data, we could give each route generated by the Google Directions API a "crime rating".
 Using that rating, we rank each route by safety.